-Bigg Boss 13 Kick Starts Shooting Of First Episode; Salman Khan’s Shirtless Pic On Set Goes Viral!
+Bigg Boss 13 Kickstarts Shooting Of First Episode; Salman Khan’s Shirtless Pic On Set Goes Viral!

 Fans are gearing up for the premiere of Bigg Boss 13 this Sunday, September 29.
 Like always Salman Khan will be hosting this season and we can't wait to watch how he makes this season more interesting.
 The showrunners have stated that this season will feature only popular celebrities.
 However, the list of contestants has not yet been released.